deepset-ai/haystack-tutorials/markdowns/02_Finetune_a_model_on_your_data.md

 - **Level**: Intermediate
 - **Time to complete**: 15 minutes
 - **Nodes Used**: `FARMReader`
-- **Goal**: After completing this tutorial, you will have learned hot to fine-tune a pretrained Reader model with your own data.
+- **Goal**: After completing this tutorial, you will have learned how to fine-tune a pretrained Reader model with your own data.

 ## Overview